High Speed Digital Design Flow

 - First collect IC models of the SerDes or parallel bus I/O. For example, on FPGAs, the I/O are typically called multi-gigabit-tranceivers (MGTs) and the FPGA vendor will provide an IBIS AMI, traditional IBIS, or SPICE-like netlist model.
 The package model might be included inside the IBIS model or supplied separately as an s-parameter model, for example.
 Step 1 is usually completed for you by your IC vendor.
 You just need to obtain the models.
 IC vendors often use our SystemVue product to generate their models quickly and easily, but any industry-standard models, however generated, will work.

 Combine the IBIS AMI IC models (shown in cyan) with a placeholder for the channel (shown in gray) using ADS Channel Simulator.
-In ADS the pre-layout channel is typically modeled using the Multi-layer Models library.
+In ADS, the pre-layout channel is typically modeled using the Controlled Impedance Line Designer.
+It lets you optimize stack up and line geometry using metrics that matter, such as eye opening.
+This is in contrast to other tools that limit you to only traditional metrics like frequency roll off.
 You can model only the through channel (as shown) but typically you’ll also add aggressor channels (not illustrated here) to model the effect of crosstalk onto the victim channel.
 The goal is to generate layout constraints for the constraint manager of your physical designer’s third-party enterprise PCB tool (e.g. Allegro from Cadence, Expedition from Mentor, or CR-5000 from Zuken).
 You’ll answer questions like “What is the best stackup?”
 “What should the geometry of my controlled impedance lines be?”
 “How closely can the signal lines be placed before crosstalk occurs?”
 “Do I need to backdrill my vias in order to reduce reflections from the stubs”

 If IBIS AMI SerDes models are not available to you, you can instead set the parameters of the built-in generic models using information (e.g. number of pre-emphasis or EQ taps) from the vendor’s data sheet.